jameshfisher/jameshfisher.com/_posts/2017-09-04-how-to-write-an-essay.md

 ---
-title: "How to write an essay"
+title: How to write an essay
+tags: []
 ---

 Ten years ago I took a break from writing essays to tell everyone else how to write essays.